-The Forensic Psychological Service is part of the Forensic Directorate within the Specialist Care Group of Midlands Partnership NHS Foundation Trust.
+The Forensic Directorate Psychological Service is part of the Forensic Directorate within the Specialist Care Group of Midlands Partnership NHS Foundation Trust.

 Dr Chris Davis